 If any third-party patents were held by a court of competent jurisdiction to cover the manufacturing process of our product candidates, or materials used in or formed during the manufacturing process, or any final product itself, the holders of those patents may be able to block our ability to commercialize our product candidate unless we obtain a license under the applicable patents, or until those patents were to expire or those patents are finally determined to be invalid or unenforceable.
 Similarly, if any third-party patent were held by a court of competent jurisdiction to cover aspects of our formulations, processes for manufacture or methods of use, including combination therapy or patient selection methods, the holders of that patent may be able to block our ability to develop and commercialize the product candidate unless we obtain a license or until such patent expires or is finally determined to be invalid or unenforceable.
 In either case, a license may not be available on commercially reasonable terms, or at all, particularly if such patent is owned or controlled by one of our primary competitors.
-If we are unable to obtain a necessary license to a third-party patent on commercially reasonable terms, or at all, our ability to commercially reasonable terms, or at all, our ability to commercially each of courd or controlled by one of our primary competitors.
-If we are unable to obtain a necessary license to a third-party patent on commercially reasonable terms, or at all, our ability to commercially reasonable terms, or at all, our ability to commercially reasonable terms, or at all, our ability to delayed, which could significantly harm our business.
+If we are unable to obtain a necessary license to a third-party patent on commercially reasonable terms, or at all, our ability to commercialize our product candidates may be impaired or delayed, which could significantly harm our business.
 Even if we obtain a license, it may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us.
 In addition, if the breadth or strength of protection provided by our patents and patent applications is threatened, it could dissuade companies from collaborating with us to license, develop or commercialize current or future product candidates.